A Flexible and Interoperable Way to Manage Your Identity and Data

 The bank would have a list of DIDs it trusts as issuers of these credentials: trusted DIDs could also be other financial services and government agencies.
 As part of the interaction, it would also be possible to ask the bank to digitally sign its request for data.
 This makes the bank’s request non-repudiable, meaning it is unable to deny having asked for your data because the user has the digitally-signed message as proof.
 According to European GDPR, if it emerges that the bank has asked for more information than it requires by law, the customer has proof that the bank has broken privacy laws.
 This will become an important tool for protecting against abuse of self-sovereign identity.

-Another important element are the hooks.
+Another important element is the hooks.
 These are points where the developers of the Selv app and the banking software add some extra logic to the Identity Actor.
-For Selv’s pre-hook, it tells the Identity Actor to wait for the user to provide explicit consent before sharing the requested data, by for example confirming the action through pressing a button or entering a locally set password to the app.
+For Selv’s pre-hook, it tells the Identity Actor to wait for the user to provide explicit consent before sharing the requested data, by for example confirming the action by pressing a button or entering a locally set password to the app.
 This means that the default behavior of the Identity Actor needs very little customization from the developers of the Selv app.
 Similarly, the developers at the bank only have to enter the data they need from their new customers and the DIDs that they trust to support this use case.
 Adopting IOTA Identity becomes an easy and efficient process.

 Flexibility and interoperability